-While Berlin is arguably most famous for its rich and poignant history, its cutting-edge architecture and futuristic designs make it an excellent destination for Design and Technology trips.
+Berlin’s cutting-edge architecture and futuristic designs make it an excellent destination for Design & Technology trips.

-When it comes to creativity, the sky’s the limit in Berlin, Europe's newest start-up capital.
-In the last 20 years, the city has become a giant lab of cultural expression and experimentation; the Berlin TV Tower is a flagship of East German architecture and the Deutsches Technikmuseum allows your students to explore the cultural history of technology.
+When it comes to creativity, the sky’s the limit in Europe’s newest start-up capital.
+In the last 20 years, the city has reinvented itself into an up-and-coming technology hub.

 Our Suggested Itinerary